Updated: November 2020

 - Prepare pasta according to the package directions.

-- While the pasta is cooking, pour 2 tsp of olive oil into a large non-stick skillet over medium-high heat.
+- While the pasta is cooking, pour 2 teaspoon of olive oil into a large non-stick skillet over medium-high heat.
 Pat the shrimp dry and sprinkle with salt and pepper.

 - When oil is shimmering, add the peeled, deveined shrimp in an even layer with each shrimp touching the skillet.
 Do not stir for 1 minute (to brown one side).